cx0/llm-typos/README.md

 <img src='figures/scenario_1_accuracies.png' alt='Scenario 1 accuracies' width='500'/>

+Figure 1.
+Retrieval accuracy of Claude-3 family models in increasing reasoning capabilities (x-axes) for the preceding and following words around the user-provided query word `x` in the target sample text `y`.
+Misspelling context (colors) indicate spelling status of the query word and target sample text.
+Each bar shows the aggregate retrieval accuracy across 100 runs (20 samples per query word) for each mispelling context.

 <img src='figures/scenario_1_accuracies_pre_vs_post.png' alt='Scenario 1 accuracies (pre vs post)' width='500'/>

+Figure 2.
+Retrieval accuracy of the most capable model (`Opus`) in the preceding and following words around the user-provided query word `x` in the target sample text `y`.
+Note that the retrieval accuracy is significantly higher for the preceding word than for the following word irrespective of the misspelling context.

 ### How about common misspellings with distinct meaning? ([Scenario #2](/experiments/scenario_2/))